 - Predictions of a higher and more volatile inflation rate. (inflation uncertainty)

 - Concerns over economic downturn – lower economic growth or full-blown recession (negative economic growth)

 - People fear the prospect of being made unemployed.

-- Concerns over prospects for exchange rate – e.g. rapid devaluation in currency.
+- Concerns over prospects for exchange rate – e.g. rapid devaluation of the currency.

 - Concerns over government borrowing – e.g. markets unwilling to finance more debt, leading to default.

-- Major change in economic structure, e.g. UK leaving EU
+- Major change in economic structure, e.g. the UK leaving EU

 Economic uncertainty in the UK

 Economic uncertainty in the UK can be illustrated by using these Bank of England forecast charts for economic growth.

 A forecast chart shows the range of possible forecasts for economic growth.
 The Bank of England believe the most likely forecast is in the centre (thickest black line) However, the range of the fan shows different possible outcomes.
 The further into the future we look, the more difficult it becomes to predict future growth and inflation, and therefore the fan becomes wider.